Divided We Fall: Defending Against Adversarial Attacks via Soft-Gated Fractional Mixture-of-Experts with Randomized Adversarial Training: Introduction

 \section{Introduction}

-Machine learning (ML) is a cornerstone of artificial intelligence (AI), which has been widely used in numerous applications.
-In computer vision, it enables face recognition and video surveillance \cite{khan2021machine,khan2020machine}.
-In health care, it facilitates disease diagnosis, drug repurposing, and personalized treatments \cite{habehh2021machine,qayyum2020secure}.
-In natural language processing (NLP), ML enhances the quality of language translation \cite{lauriola2022introduction,omar2022robust}.
-ML also empowers Large Language Models (LLMs) for code-related tasks such as code generation and understanding \cite{jelodar2025large}.
-In cybersecurity, ML eases threat detection and manages system's vulnerabilities \cite{apruzzese2023role,xin2018machine,buczak2015survey}.
-Moreover, ML also plays an important role in other domains such as finance, speech processing, recommendation systems, autonomous vehicles, among others.
-However, those wide range of applications of machine learning has introduced opportunities for adversaries to exploit natural vulnerabilities of these models and launch adversarial attacks to threaten the integrity, privacy, and availability of these models \cite{pitropakis2019taxonomy,bountakas2023defense,kurakin2016adversarial,kaur2022trustworthy}.

-Adversarial machine learning (AML) is at intersection of cybersecurity and machine learning and aims to investigate attacks on machine learning models, and design defense systems to counter these attacks.
-The adversary may have some knowledge about the victim's model and/or its training data, which facilitates the adversarial sample generation \cite{pitropakis2019taxonomy,bountakas2023defense,kurakin2016adversarial}.
+{Machine learning (ML) is a cornerstone of artificial intelligence and is widely deployed in applications such as computer vision \cite{khan2020machine}, healthcare \cite{qayyum2020secure}, natural language processing \cite{omar2022robust}, cybersecurity \cite{apruzzese2023role}, and autonomous systems.
+Despite its success, the widespread adoption of ML has exposed inherent vulnerabilities that adversaries can exploit through adversarial attacks, threatening the integrity, privacy, and availability of deployed systems \cite{pitropakis2019taxonomy}.
+Adversarial machine learning (AML) lies at the intersection of cybersecurity and ML, studying attacks that manipulate model behavior and developing defenses to mitigate them.
+Depending on the threat model, adversaries may possess partial or full knowledge of the model and training data, enabling the generation of adversarial examples that induce misclassification at inference time \cite{bountakas2023defense}.
 Figure \ref{fig:adversarial effect} shows how an adversarial sample looks like on an MNIST \cite{lecun2002gradient} sample when the adversary has a perfect knowledge about the model's parameters.
 Samples like this can cause model's misclassification with a high confidence during test time.

-The rivalry between governments and industrial corporations has given rise to adversarial attacks causing global concerns about adversarial machine learning.
-For instance, the government of United States of America has established Bipartisan AI task force, which are responsible for appropriate use of AI.
-They introduced AI guidelines such as accuracy, reliability, robustness, privacy, transparency, and safety.
-They also labeled generative and adversarial AI as a threat to privacy and confidentiality \cite{AI_Task_Force_2024}.
-Moreover, the Department of Homeland Security (DHS) has considered evasion attacks and generative AI as a national threat violating security and privacy of individuals \cite{DHS_AI_Threat_2023}.
-These insights highlight the need for secure AI systems and robust ML models.